 Marin Sanitary Service offers weekly collection of residential compostable items such as plant materials, food-soiled paper and food scraps.

-Removing organic material from the landfill is a top priority for us.
-Not only does proper disposal of organic materials produce a soil amendment for California farmers, the removal also has an impact on reducing greenhouse gases.
-When organic material like food waste is landfilled, it breaks down anaerobically, creating methane and other greenhouse gases that leak from landfills and contribute to climate change.
+Removing organic material from the landfill is a top priority for all of California.
+Composting produces a soil amendment for farmers and helps reduce greenhouse gases that contribute to climate change.

 Visit our Residential Services page to review the cart options and set out rules for residential customers.

 Please remember that we do not sort through the materials placed in landfill carts, so it is imperative to always place all of your food scraps and plant debris in the green compostables cart.

 As of January 2022, every home, apartment complex, and business in California is required by law to collect their food waste, yard waste, and paper separately from all other waste.
 The law (SB 1383) aims to reduce harmful methane emissions from landfills that contribute to climate change and global warming.
 Learn more about SB 1383 and other recycling laws here.